na-na-hi/renget/archive/aicg_extra_information.md

 **CharacterHub archive**
 https://chub-archive.evulid.cc
 [](https://mega.nz/folder/Q6EASYQT#qAaXd8kmWpzCCyoIwx3Vqw static dump up to 05.07.2023, got deleted)
-- unofficial mirror of chub\.ai
+- unofficial mirror of chub\.ai; also includes cards from various rentries and the archives linked above

 **4chan meta list**
 - check out the link at the bottom of this rentry